 - Loan term.
 A loan with longer terms will make your monthly payments lower, but you will pay more interest over the course of your loan.
 Be sure to consider the total cost as well.

-“I have bad credit, can I still get an auto loan?”
+“I have bad credit, can I still get a car loan?”

-If you have bad credit or even no credit you can still find a lender to finance your car.
+If you have bad credit, or even no credit, you can still find a lender to finance your car.
 As the car can be used as security for the loan, it’s less of a risk for the lender.
-If your FICO score is in the low range (poor and bad credit is generally considered to be below 649) you can consider specialist lenders or even some banks.
-You can also use lead generation companies who can match you with financiers.
+If your FICO score is in the low range (poor credit is generally considered to be below 649) you can consider specialist lenders, and even some banks.
+You can also use lead generation companies, who can match you with financiers.

 Some lenders will let you check your rate without it affecting your score so you can get an idea of what your loan will cost.
 Know your credit score before you start comparing your bad credit auto loan options, and if you’re having trouble finding loans you’re eligible for, consider getting a cosigner.

-Ready to apply for your auto loan?
+Ready to apply for your car loan?
 You’ll need the following on hand:

 Have more questions about cars and auto loans?